waqasshah191/seekers/README.md

 # Introduction
-Project 2 - POS Ftp
+Project 3 - Group Seekers

 This project is a MERN (MongoDB, ExpressJS, ReactJS, Node.js) application made of two processes: